cassorr/capstone-individual-implementation/README.md

 #### HTML for Profile Creation View
 - **Challenge:** When the "Add Project" button is clicked, the duplicated fields have the same IDs as the original fields, which can cause issues with form validation or JavaScript.
 - **Solution:** Remove or update the IDs in the duplicated fields to ensure they are unique.
-For example, we could can remove the IDs entirely or add a unique number to them when duplicating the fields.
+For example, we could remove the IDs entirely or add a unique number to them when duplicating the fields.

 ---